lexzlei/Festival-Playlist-Curator-for-Spotify/README.md

 # Music Festival Web Application

 This project is a full-stack web application that allows users to explore music festivals, view artist lineups, select artists of interest, and create custom playlists based on these selections.
-The application integrates with the Spotify API to fetch artist and song data and create playlists in the user's Spotify account.
+The application integrates with the Spotify API to fetch artist and song data and create playlists to the user's Spotify account.

 ## Features